kroli98/CoffeeOrdering/README.md

-Coffee Ordering app that gets the orders from an API and can also post new orders
+Simple Coffee Ordering app that gets the orders from an API and can also post new orders